aregsar/aregcode/blog/2019/dotnetcore-aspnet-mvc-global-error-handling/index.md

       }
 ```

-To run the app using the prod configuration we can use the dotnet run command with the --launch-profile flag:
+After adding the configuration profile we can use the dotnet run command with the --launch-profile option to run the app in production mode.

 ```bash
 dotnet run --launch-profile prod
 ```

-We can now quickly test the global exception handling middleware code by issuing `curl` commands against the `Ajax` action endpoints.
+We can now quickly test the global exception handling middleware code by issuing `curl` commands against the `Ajax` action endpoint.

-To do so we can open a new terminal tab and curl to the `https://localhost:5001/home/ajax` URL:
+To do so we can open a new terminal tab and curl a request to the `https://localhost:5001/home/ajax` URL:

 ```bash
 curl -i -H "Accept: application/json" https://localhost:5001/home/ajax